Lesson 1: Lines, Ellipses and Boxes

 If the set of edges governed by a given vanishing point runs parallel to the ground plane, then that vanishing point will fall somewhere on the horizon line.
 We can see this in the example above for the vanishing point to the far left, and the one to the far right.

-If the set of edges in question is tilting upwards relative to the ground plane, then the vanishing point will be somewhere above the VP.
+If the set of edges in question is tilting upwards relative to the ground plane, then the vanishing point will be somewhere above the horizon line.

-If the set of edges in question is tilting downwards relative to the ground plane, then the vanishing point will be somewhere below the VP - like the lower vanishing point in the example above, where the set of edges is fully perpendicular to the ground plane.
+If the set of edges in question is tilting downwards relative to the ground plane, then the vanishing point will be somewhere below the horizon line - like the lower vanishing point in the example above, where the set of edges is fully perpendicular to the ground plane.